Presented by Manolo Mendez and Dr. Kerry Ridgway

 Biography of Kerry Ridgway DVM

-Kerry J. Ridgway DVM is a US based “Integrative Medicine” specialized veterinarian, competitor, author, judge, and instructor who lectures around the world teaching veterinarians, trainers, and riders about issues that compromise equine health such as laterality, high and low heel syndrome and ulcers.
+Kerry J. Ridgway DVM was a US based “Integrative Medicine” specialized veterinarian, competitor, author, judge, and instructor who lectured around the world teaching veterinarians, trainers, and riders about issues that compromised equine health such as laterality, high and low heel syndrome and ulcers.

-Dr. Ridgway’s “whole horse health” approach marries conventional medicine and alternative treatment modalities such as acupuncture, chiropractic, hoof care, saddle fit, kinesiology, neuromuscular and myofascial therapies, as well as dental health and nutrition.
-Most recently Dr. Ridgway contributed a chapter to Pete Ramey’s new book “Care and Rehabilitation of the Equine Foot,” and studied for the last several years in the USA and Germany with Klaus Schoneich, author of “Straightening the Crooked Horse: Correct Imbalance, Relieve Strain, and Encourage Free Movement with an Innovative System of Straightness Training.”
+Dr. Ridgway’s “whole horse health” approach married conventional medicine and alternative treatment modalities such as acupuncture, chiropractic, hoof care, saddle fit, kinesiology, neuromuscular and myofascial therapies, as well as dental health and nutrition.
+Dr. Ridgway contributed a chapter to Pete Ramey’s new book “Care and Rehabilitation of the Equine Foot,” and studied for several years in the USA and Germany with Klaus Schoeneich, author of “Straightening the Crooked Horse: Correct Imbalance, Relieve Strain, and Encourage Free Movement with an Innovative System of Straightness Training.”

-In 1990, Dr. Ridgway was elected to the Endurance Hall of Fame for his contributions to the sport, and for his development of the “Cardiac Recovery Index,” a standard adopted internationally.
+Dr. Ridgway was elected to the Endurance Hall of Fame for his contributions to the sport, and for his development of the “Cardiac Recovery Index,” a standard adopted internationally.
 He became the first approved FEI Judge when the sport of endurance riding was officially recognized as a discipline by the FEI.
-Dr. Dr Ridgway is also a founding member of the “International Association for Equine Sports Medicine,” and served many years as the chairman of the American Veterinarian Advisory Committee for the American Endurance Ride Conference.
+Dr. Dr Ridgway was also a founding member of the “International Association for Equine Sports Medicine,” and served many years as the chairman of the American Veterinarian Advisory Committee for the American Endurance Ride Conference.
+Sadly Dr Ridgway passed away in 2016.

 Dr. Ridgway is also the author of two DVDs on Saddle Fitting and Ulcer identification and treatment through acupressure.
 For more information visit Dr Ridgway website or visit his article on manifestations of equine laterality.